beego/beedoc/en-US/advantage/docs.md

 ## Generate document automatically

-To make it work following the steps:
+Make it work by following the steps:
 1. Enable docs by setting `EnableDocs = true` in `conf/app.conf`.
 3. Import `_ "beeapi/docs"` in `main.go`.
 4. Use `bee run -downdoc=true -gendoc=true` to run your API application and rebuild document automatically.